WRansohoff/nmigen_rv32i_min/README.md

 The project's goal is to create an affordable and easy-to-use microcontroller softcore with a focus on lighting applications.
 The target hardware is an `iCE40UP5K-SG48` FPGA, because of its low cost and hobbyist-friendly QFN packaging.
 The RV32I `RISC-V` architecture was chosen for its open license and extensive compiler support.

-The current design is fairly simple, with no I-cache, timers, or configurable interrupts.
-But it can read programs out of SPI Flash, and it has a few LED-related peripherals.
+The current design is fairly simple, with no I-cache or timers.
+It also omits some of the core `RISC-V` "Control and Status Registers" to save space, so it does not strictly comply with the specification.
+But it works with GCC, it can read programs out of SPI Flash, and it has a few LED-related peripherals.

-There's a basic GPIO peripheral, four 'neopixel' LED drivers, and four PWM outputs.
+There's a basic GPIO peripheral, four 'neopixel' LED drivers, and four simple PWM outputs.
 There's also an I/O multiplexer to configure which peripherals are assigned to which pins.

-It uses about 95% of the logic cells in an `iCE40UP5K`, but I'm hoping to make it smaller so that it can also fit a debugging interface and maybe a UART or two.
+It uses almost all of the logic cells in an `iCE40UP5K`, but a lot of that comes from the peripherals, and you can configure how many of those are included in the `gpio_mux.py` file.
+Eventually, I'd like to add other options such as a debugging interface and `SPI` / `UART` / etc.

 Know that I'm still learning how to use nMigen, and I wasn't experienced with digital logic design to begin with.
 So on the off chance that anybody stumbles across this, suggestions are always welcome!